railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

 ## Setting up a workspace
+Create a workspace folder in your home directory.
+This directory will be shared between the virtual machine and your computer.
+Like sharing files between two real computers with Dropbox or Google Docs, files need to be saved in a place that both your computer and the virtual machine can see.
+Save all your work in the hands-on exercises here so they can be run in the virtual machine.

+Open Finder or File Explorer.
+By default, they open to your home directory.
+Create a folder named workspace.
+If you attended the January workshop, you already have this folder.

+## Set up the virtual machine

+This is a one-time step to create the virtual machine for the workshop.

+[Before the workshop](/pre_workshop), you downloaded railsbridgevm-2014-05-14-rc3.box, the RailsBridge virtual machine, and saved it in the Downloads folder.
+Note that this is updated from the January 2014 workshop.

+*If you were unable to download the vm ahead of time, we have copies on USB drives.*

+In File Explorer or Finder, drag and drop railsbridgevm-2014-05-14-rc3.box from your downloads folder to your new workspace folder.

 Open the command line.
 See the [Using the Command Line](http://docs.railsbridgeboston.org/ruby/command_line), for a refresher on how to start the command line.
-Windows users, be sure to use the Git shell you downloaded - Power Shell will not work.

-Create a workspace directory for your Railsbridge tutorial.

 Go to your home directory:

     `cd`

-Make a new directory for the workshop:

-   `mkdir workspace`

-Move into that directory:
+Move into your workspace directory:

     `cd workspace`

-This directory will be shared between the virtual machine and your computer.
-Like sharing files between two real computers with Dropbox or Google Docs, files need to be saved in a place that both computers can see.
-Save all your work in the hands-on exercises here so they can be run in the virtual machine.

-## Set up the virtual machine

-This is a one-time step to create the virtual machine for the workshop.

-[Before the workshop](/pre_workshop), you downloaded railsbridgevm-2014-01.box, the RailsBridge virtual machine, and saved it in the Downloads folder.

-*If you were unable to download the vm ahead of time, we have copies on USB drives.*

-In File Explorer or Finder, drag and drop railsbridgevm-2014-01.box from your downloads folder to your new workspace folder.

-Return to the command line window.
+If you've installed the railsbridge vm in the January workshop, delete it.
+If you're not sure, run the command anyway; you may see an error that the box could not be found.

+    `vagrant box remove railsbridgebox`

 Type this:

-    `vagrant box add railsbridgebox ./railsbridgevm-2014-01.box`
+    `vagrant box add railsbridgebox ./railsbridgevm-2014-05-14-rc3.box`

 Then type: